This article has been updated to reflect 2024 deadlines and filing protocols.

 If you have a non-retirement account (e.g. Trust, Individual or Joint account), you will receive a 1099-Composite & Year-End Summary Tax Statement.
 This report indicates the dividends, interest, and realized capital gains or losses for the year and will be prepared in mid-to-late February.

 Institutions occasionally have to revise 1099’s, often due to reporting requirements associated with certain types of mutual funds, and it’s not a cause for alarm.
 But if you do receive a revised 1099, make sure to send it to your tax preparer as soon as you get it.

 Over the last year, many people have gifted securities to support causes they care about and to support their communities.
 Charities and organizations must issue you a receipt if you would like to claim the tax benefits.
 If you gifted securities (stocks or mutual funds) from a non-qualified brokerage account, meaning an account that does not qualify for tax-deferred or tax-exempt status, to a charitable organization or into a Donor Advised Fund, let your tax preparer know.
-You will also need to provide a receipt from the charity.
+You will also need to provide your preparer with all of the supporting documentation showing evidence of the donation.
 If you did not receive a receipt or you have misplaced it, reach out and ask for one.
 This is a common request.

 Contributions to a Donor Advised Fund (DAF)

 A Donor Advised Fund is an account overseen by a charity or foundation, which maintains legal control as the sponsoring organization.
 Similar to other gifting guidelines, it’s important to have documentation to verify your contribution.
 If you made any contributions to a Donor Advised Fund, be sure to provide your tax preparer with the letter from your DAF, and request documentation if you do not.